A pontification too far

 The Spectator.
 Alexander Waugh's Diary.
 November 2, 2013

 Alexander Waugh's Diary is a sparse but rather good echo of Auberon Waugh's brilliant diary in Private Eye.
 With more than one entry a year and a bit more of his father's animating bile, the son's diary might also turn into required reading.
-Alexander, horrible dictu, is an Oxfordian.
-His claims to have discovered an Oxfordian angle in Covell's Polimanteia (1595) occasioned two responses here and here on Oxfraud.
+Alexander, horribile dictu, is an Oxfordian.
+His recent claims to have discovered an Oxfordian angle in Covell's Polimanteia (1595) occasioned two responses here and here on Oxfraud.

 English Poetry I: